openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 1. Play the video using NetStream.play().
 2. Listen for the StageVideoEvent.RENDER_STATE event on the StageVideo object to determine the status of playing the video.
 Receipt of this event also indicates that the width and height properties of the video have been initialized or changed.
 See

-    “Using the StageVideoEvent.RENDER_STATE and VideoEvent.RENDER_STATE events” on
+    "Using the StageVideoEvent.RENDER_STATE and VideoEvent.RENDER_STATE events" on

     page 519

     .
 3. Listen for the VideoEvent.RENDER_STATE event on the Video object.
 This event provides the same statuses as StageVideoEvent.RENDER_STATE, so you can also use it to determine whether GPU acceleration is available.
 Receipt of this event also indicates that the width and height properties of the video have been initialized or changed.
 See

-    “Using the StageVideoEvent.RENDER_STATE and VideoEvent.RENDER_STATE events” on
+    "Using the StageVideoEvent.RENDER_STATE and VideoEvent.RENDER_STATE events" on

     page 519